Wilson Gouveia: Mixed martial arts career

-Gouveia hails from Fortaleza, Brazil, and fighting out of Coconut Creek, Florida.
-He defeated Wes Combs at UFC 62, Seth Petruzelli atUFC Fight Night 9 and Carmelo Marrero at UFC 71.
+Gouveia hails from Fortaleza, Brazil, and fights out of Coconut Creek, Florida.
+He defeated Wes Combs at UFC 62, Seth Petruzelli at UFC Fight Night 9 and Carmelo Marrero at UFC 71.
 In his UFC debut he lost to Keith Jardine by a unanimous decision at The Ultimate Fighter 3 Finale.
 He was also scheduled to fight Alessio Sakara at UFC 65 but Gouveia withdrew from the card.
 He was next scheduled to fight Jason Lambert at UFC 76 but had to withdraw due to a broken nose.
-The fight was re-scheduled for UFC 80, where Wilson Gouveia KO'd Lambert by a devastating left hook.
+The fight was rescheduled for UFC 80, where Wilson Gouveia KO'd Lambert by a devastating left hook.
 Wilson Gouveia was then on a 4-win streak in the UFC, which was ended by Goran Reljic at UFC 84 when Reljic TKO'd Gouveia in the second round, the fight won "Fight of the night award".
 Gouveia recently got back on the winning track when he Submitted both Ryan Jensen due to an armbar, and Jason MacDonald due to elbows on the main card on Spike's Ultimate Fighter 8 finale.
 Wilson lost to Nate Marquardt at UFC 95 via TKO due to strikes.

 Gouveia was scheduled to fight James Irvin on August 29, 2009 at UFC 102.
 However, Irvin was not able to fight due to a knee injury and was replaced by Ed Herman.
 Wilson was then forced out with a back injury and the bout was scrapped altogether.

 Gouveia's latest fight was against Alan Belcher on December 12, 2009 at UFC 107 at a catchweight of 195 lb, which he lost by TKO in the first round.
 However, the bout was awarded Fight of the Night honors.

 Gouveia was released from the UFC following his loss to Belcher.
 He left the company with a 6–4 record.